Directed by Michael Gershman

 - When Giles calls Buffy a girl, Walsh corrects him to "woman".Giles: Of course.
 How wrong of me to choose my own word.

 - When Giles calls Buffy a girl, Walsh corrects him to "woman".

 - Poor Communication Kills: Spike suggests he just tell Buffy and the others what happened to Giles.
 Giles, his ego still smarting, wants to salvage the situation with as little help as possible.
 This nearly ends very badly.

 - Put on a Bus: Ethan is taken to a facility in Nevada.
 This is his last appearance in the show.
 He does reappear in the Season 8 comics and the non-canon Chaos Bleeds game, however.

-- Rant Inducing Slight: Giles blows up at the Scoobies when he discovers everyone (even Spike!) knows about the Riley and the Initiative but no-one (particularly Buffy!) has bothered to tell him.
+- Rage Breaking Point: Giles blows up at the Scoobies when he discovers everyone (even Spike) knows about Riley and the Initiative but no one (particularly Buffy) has bothered to tell him.

-- Thou Shalt Not Kill: Ethan plays this card on Buffy, pointing out that she can't kill him as he's human.
+- Thou Shalt Not Kill Muggles: Ethan plays this card on Buffy, pointing out that she can't kill him as he's human.
 Unfortunately the Initiative is there to take him into custody instead.

 - Vampires Are Sex Gods: Spike uses his charms to get information from the waitress.

 - Villain Ball: Ethan notes that this is a problem with him:Ethan: I've gotta learn to just do the damage and leave town.
 It's the stay and gloat that gets me every time.

 - Villains Out Shopping: Demon Giles comes across Spike checking out a crypt with a tape measure, as he's looking for a new home.

 - We Have the Keys: Riley has a master key for every door on Main Street, as Buffy learns after kicking in a door.